-The College is required to prepare and publish within its financial statements an annual Remuneration Report under the 2020/21 Government Financial Reporting Manual (FReM) issued by the HM Treasury.
+The College is required to prepare and publish within its financial statements an annual Remuneration Report under the 2021/22 Government Financial Reporting Manual (FReM) issued by the HM Treasury.

-The College takes the view that as the Principal is the only member of College staff with a strategic position within the organisation to sit on the Board of Management, only they and any non-executive members of the Board of Management should be the subject of the Remuneration Report.
+The Board takes the view that the person in the role of Principal is the only member of College staff with a strategic position within the organisation to sit on the Board of Management, only they and any non-executive members of the Board of Management should be the subject of the Remuneration Report.
 The report sets out the remuneration and accrued pension benefits of the Chief Executive Officer (Principal) and the Chair of the Board.
 However, it should be noted that the Chair does not receive a salary, nor a pension, as a result of the position with the College; thus, there are no figures to report.